gsager/WebDevToolkitForDx/README.md

 - `-v`, `--verbose`: To get verbose output.
 - `-h`, `--help`: Displays the help for the pull command.

+# Notes on project support
+- To use project support for a library you first use the pull the library to your system.
+This will be the full content of the library.
+- You then navigate into the local folder for this library and add or modify the options to have the project option added to your settings(See below).
+After doing this all the commands will make your operation work as they do from the Library Explorer.
+- After adding or removing the project from the settings.
+You should pull the library from the server so the files will reflect the libraries current settings.
+- Items that are added or not currently drafts will be added as drafts when modified and pushed to the server.
+- Items that sre drafts in the same project will be updated.

 # Notes on WCM design library support
 The supported WCM types are:
 - HTML Component